abhaynayar/obsidian/notes/pwn.md

 +-----------------+
 ```

-Gynvael's stream
+#### Gynvael Coldwind

 - User mode programs can ask for one page of memory from the kernel mode.
+- `printf` requests a page using mmap because standard output is buffered.
+- Towards the end of an elf file is a section used as heap and `brk` is used to extend it.
+- `mmap` is used to get virtual memory pages from the OS (on windows it's called virtual alloc).
 - This is why we need heap, since we don't want to waste an entire page everytime we need something.
-- mmap is used to get virtual memory pages from the os (on windows it's called virtual alloc).
-- printf requests a page using mmap because standard output is buffered.
-- Towards the end of an elf file is a section used as heap and `brk` is used to extend it.
 - When malloc-ing a lot of stuff, if the pages of allocation change it means a new heap is created (?).

 ### Fuzzing